sccrosby/SkagitOperational/README.txt

-Skagit Operational Model (Current name is antiquated, suggested new title, COSMOS_PS_Operational)
+Skagit Operational Model (Current name is antiquated, suggested new title, SalishSeaForecasts)

 Assumed file structure on local machine (or virtual machine)